 To help ensure that a student possesses the skills necessary to be successful in college, he or she must obtain a 19 ACT subject score(s) in science reasoning, mathematics, and/or English to enroll in course work in the respective subject area(s).
-The student must score 19 or higher in reading to enroll in any other collegiate course(s) outside the subjects of science, mathematics and English.
+The student must score 19 or higher in reading to enroll in any other collegiate course(s) outside the subjects of Science, Mathematics and English.

 Once a student is concurrently enrolled at OSU he or she may continue enrollment, provided that during the concurrent enrollment period the student achieves a college grade-point average of 2.00 or higher, and upon graduation from high school meets both the performance and curricular requirements for admission.
+To continue concurrent enrollment, the student must submit an updated Concurrent Application Form to the Office of Undergraduate Admissions.

 Credit by Exam.
 Oklahoma State University Testing and Evaluation Service is a national test site for the College Board's College Level Examination Program (CLEP).
+Credits earned through these examinations are normally recognized throughout the nation.
+Some exceptions apply to examinations that contain an essay component.
 National CLEP testing centers offer two kinds of examinations: general examinations and subject examinations.
-OSU only grants college credit for subject examinations.
-Credits earned through these examinations are normally recognized by other colleges and universities throughout the nation.
+OSU only grants college credit for certain subject examinations.
+A brochure of the CLEP examinations and corresponding scores accepted by OSU can be found on the Undergraduate Admissions website.